TimothyYe/godns/README.md

 #### Network interface IP address

-For some reasons if you want to get the IP address associated to a network interface (instead of performing an online lookup), you can specify it in the configuration file this way:
+For some reasons, if you want to get the IP address associated with a network interface (instead of performing an online lookup), you can specify it in the configuration file this way:

 ```json
   "ip_urls": [""],